steph-inners/steph-inners.github.io/index.md

 <a href="#top">Return to top</a>
 # Miscellany
+As a data governance nerd I'm compelled to proclaim "'MISCELLANEOUS' IS NOT A CATEGORY."
+And yet, here we are.
 ## Day hike itinerary
 A printable PDF I created for day hikes.
 I always make 3 copies:
 - 1 copy to leave with an emergency contact